-Any previous injury like scar tissue may affect the healing time needed for new injuries, especially if the recent injury is in the same area.
-Car accident victims would have to undergo physical therapy and also any treatment for previous injuries to aid quicker healing and recovery process.
+Any previous injury like scar tissue, may affect the healing time needed for new injuries, especially if the recent injury is in the same area.
+Car accident victims would have to undergo physical therapy and any treatment for previous injuries to aid in quicker healing and recovery.

 Injuries that affect the range of motion or cause pain in your daily activities require physical therapy to help return body functionality back to normal.
 Such types of auto accident injuries can prolong the recovery period if the car accident victim does not undergo physical therapy as part of the healing process.

-Developing your muscles and getting strength back is important to gain movement, and lack of exercise can cause stiffness and more pain.
-Physical therapy is the support accident victims need to quickly get back to their normal lives and manage chronic pain effectively.
+Developing your muscles and getting your strength back is important to gain movement, and lack of exercise can cause stiffness and more pain.
+Physical therapy is the support accident victims need to quickly get back to their everyday lives and manage chronic pain effectively.